Eye-gaze Guided Multi-modal Alignment for Medical Representation Learning: Supplementary Materials

 \section{Supplementary Materials}

-The supplementary document is organized as follows: \begin{itemize} \item \textbf{Additional Experiments}: In Sec.~\ref{results}, we provide additional experiments of zero-shot classification task after continue pre-training using the backbones of other SOTA models in our EGMA framework.
+The supplementary document is organized as follows.
+In Sec.~\ref{details}, we provide more experimental settings, including training parameters, detailed parameters of image and text encoders.
+In Sec.~\ref{dataset}, we introduce the detailed information of the datasets used in this work.
+In Sec.~\ref{data_process}, we provide more details of multi-modal data processing of MIMIC-EYE~\cite{hsieh2023mimic} dataset.
+In Sec.~\ref{visulization}, we provide additional visualization results of feature representation.
+In Sec.~\ref{results}, we provide additional experiments of zero-shot classification task after continue pre-training using the backbones of other SOTA models in our EGMA framework.